-The Waterloo Impact Project explored local perceptions to establish what views existed around the local client referral system and coordination between agencies, both government and non-government, and the needs for any improvement.
+The Waterloo Impact Project explored local perceptions to establish what views existed around the local client referral system and coordination between agencies, both Government and non-government, and the needs for any improvement.

 The consultation consisted of interviews and focus groups with residents and agencies.
-These conversations highlighted a belief that there is a fragmentation of services and a widespread of imprecise understanding of what organisations are funded to deliver.
-Service users argue this has resulted in poor outcomes for referrals and service delivery.
+These conversations highlighted a belief that there is a fragmentation of services and widespread misunderstanding of what organisations are funded and expected to deliver.
+Service users argue that this has resulted in poor outcomes for referrals and service delivery.
+Meanwhile, services that were consulted highlighted ongoing resource challenges to meet current needs.